This site uses affiliates. Thank you for buying through our links and supporting this blog.

 Where to stay in Split

-When looking for accommodation in Split I recommend you pick something within walking distance of Diocletian’s Palace.
+For most first-time visitors, I recommend staying within walking distance of Diocletian’s Palace.

 FEEL LIKE THE EMPEROR